diskcoin-apps-team/Diskcoin/doc/build-unix.md

 # UNIX BUILD NOTES

 Some notes on how to build Bitcoin Unlimited in Unix.
-Mostly with at Ubuntu / Debian focus.

-For RPM based distros, see [build-unix-rpm.md](build-unix-rpm.md).
-For OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md).
+(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 ## Note